-- There are no empty physical disks available or the physical disks have not been converted to RAID-capable disks on page 53. - 2.
+- 1. There are no empty physical disks available or the physical disks have not been converted to RAID-capable disks. - 2.
 The physical disk is already part of a virtual disk. - 3.
-The physical disk assigned as the global hot spare has failed on page 54. - 4.
+The physical disk assigned as the global hot spare has failed. - 4.
 The physical disk assigned as the global hot spare is missing.